Posidonia, the Home of Shipping

 Enter the multi-billion market

-As they upgrade and expand their fleets, Greeks continue as leaders in the sale and purchase market ships and major customers of finance and insurance providers.
-Keeping the Greek fleet of around 335m dwt trading also makes Greek owners cherished customers of marine equipment manufacturers and suppliers.
-Complying with the avalanche of international regulations will see them investing billions of dollars in ballast water management (BWM) systems, air emission controls and Monitoring, Reporting and Verification (MRV).
+As they upgrade and expand their fleets, Greeks continue as leaders in the sale and purchase market and major customers of finance and insurance providers.
+Expanding and keeping the vast Greek armada operational is a challenge for operators and their service companies on technical, commercial and regulatory fronts.
+It is estimated conservatively that new IMO regulations coming into force will cost the shipping industry $50bn.
+Complying with the avalanche of international regulations will see the Greek fleet investing billions of dollars in ballast water management (BWM) systems, air emission controls and Monitoring, Reporting and Verification (MRV).
 Plus the information technology and services supporting their ambitions.

 The fun side of Posidonia: The Posidonia Games